ajemerson/recipe-recommendation-system/README.md

 - **Python 3.7**: This project assumes that dictionaries have some notion of consistent ordering.
 By default, 3.7 makes this assumption.
 Otherwise, dictionaries should be changed to OrderedDict.
 - **TO DEMO:**
 >> 1. Download recipe_info.csv, recipes_encoded100.csv, and recipes_normalized_varFS_extraTrees186.csv from the Google Drive link below
->> 2. Put the csv files in a folder named "Data"
+>> 2. Put the csv files in a folder named "Data" in your local copy of this repository.
 >> 3. Run recipe_rate_gui.py and select the type of data-cluster combination desired.
 Bon Appetit!
 # Project Goal:
 Data-driven recipe recommendation system using web-scraped recipe data (including but not limited to data like ingredients, health facts, etc.) and user’s historical preference.